Mitsubishiii/2526_TP_PS_CHERIFI_MAROUA/README.md

 - When `read()` returns `0`, indicating an end-of-file (Ctrl+D).

 In both cases, the shell exits after displaying a termination message.

--> These conditions allow the shell to be closed in a controlled and predictable manner
+-> These conditions allow the shell to be closed in a controlled and predictable manner.